chaosparrot/marithime_talon/README.md

 [ ] - Improve outside events and extend events with selection
 While making the state machine, I found out that while a lot of fix events ARE covered by the flows, doing manual selections with 'press shift left ten times' is not, neither is extending the select, because it doesn't follow the select flow.
 While I think this workflow won't be done often, for completeness sake it should be added to ensure the InputFixer can properly track what changes were made for automatic fixes later.

+[ ] - Improve outside confidence checking when a user is moving the caret or the keyboard themselves somehow.
+I am unsure if this is even possible without outside packages, since the mouse cursor is moved through clicks outside of talon, and the same goes for the keyboard.
+Mixed flow dictation would be kind of difficult since we do not want to poll too much, and we don't want to clear the confidence too quickly either.

 #### Programs

 [ ] - Improved MacOS support